mozarik/alterra-academy-task/README.md

 # Tracking of Alterra Academy Task

 You can fork this repository if you like.
-Dont just
+Don't just copy and paste the solution it's not good for you own self.
+Work it on your self first and then compare it to mine if you like.
+If you don't understand you can contact me or asking the mentor directly.

 ## Status of task